OutSystems/docs-product/src/extensibility-and-integration/javascript/mobile/async.md

 ## Define an Asynchronous Client Action

-In an JavaScript element there are two predefined functions available for use: "$resolve()" and "$reject()".
+In a JavaScript element there are two predefined functions available for use: "$resolve()" and "$reject()".
 These functions are very similar to the usual "resolve()" and "reject()" functions used together with promises, but "$resolve()" doesn't take any arguments; output values should be set through the "$parameters" predefined object.

 When one of "$resolve()" or "$reject()" predefined functions is used in a given JavaScript element, the client action the element belongs to will be considered **asynchronous**.
 In addition, if a given client action contains server calls, like executing server actions or refreshing aggregates, this will also make the client action to be considered asynchronous.